We are nearing our big 35-day trip to Europe!

 Be prepared for expensive rental car deposits.
 My friend came back from a Europe trip and warned us of a hefty $3,000 deposit upon rental car pick-up.

 We are booking three activities before we get to Europe.
 Bernard Beer Spa in Prague, Macocha Abyss in Brno and Anne Frank House in Amsterdam.
-From our research, these are the only three things on our trip that we are positive we want to do and are rumored to sell out quickly.
+From our research, these are the only three things on our trip that are rumored to sell out quickly.

 A good way to gauge if you need to book ahead is by checking TripAdvisor, because people will often report if the ticket line was long or if you get a discount for booking online.